Abdallahkulumba/RNN-Model-for-IMDB-Review-Prediction/README.md

 streamlit run your_app_file.py
 ```

-Replace `your_app_file.py` with the name of your Streamlit app file.
+Replace `your_app_file.py` with the name of your Streamlit app file in mycase the name was 'main.py'.
 This will start a local server, and you can access the app in your web browser at `http://localhost:8501`.

 ## Usage Instructions